The Queen of Flow: Plot

 Charly informs Manín that Yeimy knows that he was involved with the robbery.
-He makes a deal with Manín so that he will not kill her.
+He makes a deal with Manín so that he will not kill Yeimy who he has fallen for.
 He tells him that they should pack a suitcase to give her with cocaine so that she will be arrested in NY for being a drug mule.
 She will be given a long prison sentence and that will be the best way to get rid of her.
 The night before their flight to NY, Charly goes to Yeimy's house to give her the suitcase with cocaine.
 He packs her clothes and her song notebook in it so that she will not see the drugs.
 He continues to seduce her and they have sexual relations.
 As Yeimy sleeps, Charly steals her notebook from the suitcase and puts it in his luggage.

 As the three members of Soul & Bass are in US customs in NY, Yeimy is arrested for the cocaine.
 She is distraught and denies that it is hers.
 Manín has a contact in the prison where she is being held.
 She physically assaults Yeimy and tells her that if she mentions Manín or Charly that her grandmother, Dona Carmen, will be killed.
 Yeimy realizes that Charly set her up and she is further devastated by his betrayal.

 Juancho is confused as to why Yeimy would transport drugs as that was out of character for her.
 He tells Charly that they should help her.
-Charly accuses Yeimy of being a drug mule.
+Charly heartbreakingly accuses Yeimy of being a drug mule.
 He says that she endangered all of them and he wants nothing to do with her.
 Juancho and him get into a fight, end their friendship, and dissolve the group.
 Charly meets with the executives in NYC.
 He sings Yeimy's song, 'Reflejo' and made a good impression on them.
 He takes credit for the song and says that he has composed many more of them.
 They give him the opportunity to launch his musical career in Puerto Rico.
 Juancho returns to Colombia and forms a musical equipment business.